Acqua AltaHigh Tides and Flooding in Venice

 How to prepare:

 If you plan to spend time in Venice during the fall and winter months, you may want to pack rubber boots--especially for visits near the full moon or new moon, when acqua alta is most likely to occur.
 Alternatively, consider packing several plastic garbage bags and strings or elastic bands to hold them in place.
 Garbage bags may not be elegant, but they can help to keep your shoes and legs dry.
-If you live in a country where NEOS waterproof nylon overshoes are available, a pair of Adventurers or Trekkers might be worth tossing into your bag.

 Again, it's unlikely that acqua alta will be more than a mild nuisance during your stay, and it isn't a danger to human life.
 (No one drowned during the record acqua alta of 1966, when the entire city was flooded.)